 Raw vegan diets provide the body the food in its most natural form.
 And although some experts or laypeople alike argue that cooked food is easier to digest, which in some ways it is, I feel it is rather naive for us to think that our body wasn’t designed to best handle food in its raw and natural form.
 The fact that we have conditioned ourselves into cooked foods, and today many people whose diets are based on cooked foods have a hard time digesting raw foods is a whole other story.
 Unhealthy gut flora, backed up intestines, sluggish or stressed out organs, chronic acidity, chronic dehydration, chronic infections, and the like, are just a few of the areas that can interfere with optimal digestion.

 What else we need to take into consideration here is that both cooked vegan and omnivore diets require just that: cooking.
-Consider the amount of hours each household may spend on running the stovetop, oven, toaster, toaster oven, grill or barbecue and similar appliances, and how this stacks up the financial costs of such diets.
+Consider the number of hours each household may spend on running the stovetop, oven, toaster, toaster oven, grill or barbecue, and similar appliances, and how this stacks up the financial costs of such diets.
 We can also add in the variety of cookware required and how much the mentioned appliances add up to costing us on their own.
-Factor in the lowered environmental and health costs associated with raw vegan diets, and the benefits just keep stacking up.
+Factor in the lower environmental and health costs associated with raw vegan diets and the benefits just keep stacking up.

-The economical benefits, however, are just one part of this equation.
+The economic benefits, however, are just one part of this equation.
 From a practical perspective, raw vegan meal preparation can also be one of the easiest, quickest, and simplest.
-Of course this will all depend on us—our personal approach, motivation, ambition, education, creativity, and habits, as to whether we get the most or the least benefits from the raw vegan diet.
+Of course, this will all depend on us—our personal approach, motivation, ambition, education, creativity, and habits, as to whether we get the most or the least benefits from the raw vegan diet.

 Is Raw Veganism Right For You?